uvaaland/cig_llnl_workshop/vis_mesh.md

   <img src="Fig/chunk_mesh.png" alt="Regional mesh">
 </p>

-  The above figure shows the visualization of the model mesh with the vp component.
+  Visualization of the model mesh with the vp component.

 ---